Antrodemus: Discovery and species

 In 1920, Charles W. Gilmore concluded that the tail vertebra named Antrodemus by Leidy was indistinguishable from those of Allosaurus and that Antrodemus should be the preferred name because, as the older name, it had priority.
-Antrodemus became the accepted name for this familiar genus for over fifty years until James Madsen published on the Cleveland-Lloyd specimens of Allosaurus and concluded that the Allosaurus name should be used because Antrodemus was based on material with poor, if any, diagnostic features and locality information (for example, the geological formation that the single bone of Antrodemus came from is unknown).
+Antrodemus became the accepted name for this familiar genus for over fifty years until James Madsen published on the Cleveland-Lloyd Dinosaur Quarry specimens of Allosaurus in 1976 (today, that quarry in Utah is part of the Jurassic National Monument) and concluded that the Allosaurus name should be used because Antrodemus was based on material with poor, if any, diagnostic features and locality information (for example, the geological formation that the single bone of Antrodemus came from is unknown).
 Subsequent authors have agreed with this assessment and have considered Antrodemus a nomen dubium.

-The paleontological site that still in the present day presents the highest concentration of fossilised individuals of Allosaurus fragilis is the Cleveland-Lloyd Dinosaur Quarry, now part of the Jurassic National Monument in Utah.
-The first skeletal mount obtained out of the Quarry was extracted in the late 1930s/early 1940s and finally mounted in 1961 in Guyot Hall, Princeton University, Princeton, New Jersey, where it remained on display until 2024.
-For years, that skeletal mount was presented to the visitors under the taxonomic name Antrodemus, before the specimens from the Cleveland-Lloyd Quarry were attributed to Allosaurus.
+63-year long Antrodemus label

+Allosaurus mount long labelled as Antrodemus at Princeton's Department of Geosciences in Guyot Hall (photograph taken in 2023 before the dismounting and relocation at Briger Hall).

+At the Museum of the Geosciences Department, in the building formerly named as Guyot Hall in Princeton University, Princeton, New Jersey, an Allosaurus skeleton has been labelled as Antrodemus for over 63 years between February 1961 and October 2024, thus still reading the name Antrodemus even after the specimens from the Cleveland-Lloyd Quarry were attributed to Allosaurus.
+That Allosaurus is the first skeletal mount obtained out of the Quarry.
+It was extracted in the late 1930s/early 1940s and finally mounted twenty years later in 1961 in Guyot Hall.
+In 2024 it was dismounted and sent to Canada for restoration and in 2026 it was reassembled in a more anatomically correct posture back at the Princeton's New Jersey Campus, though this time in Briger Hall, close to Guyot Hall, its former on-display location.